Neha/AMA/README.md

 Hence, this repo is the one dedicated place where you can ask me anything* and I will reply you.

+PS: Do not close the Issues once it is answered.
+I want to keep the issues open to let other folks read them.

 Do read below whole content before raising question :point_down:

 [READ THE ALREADY ASKED QUESTIONS](https://github.com/Neha/AMA/issues)